thomasgoldstein/epicedit/README.md

 Official site: http://epicedit.stifu.fr

 Epic Edit is a track editor for Super Mario Kart (Super Nintendo), which runs on Windows, Linux and Mac.
 It requires a Super Mario Kart ROM, which is not included.
-Games modified with Epic Edit can then be played on a real SNES console, or with a SNES emulator.
+Games modified with Epic Edit can then be played on a real SNES console, or with an SNES emulator.

 Epic Edit makes it easy to:
   - Modify track tiles and overlay tiles